graphic design in movies

 Through the eyes of Zero we learn about his youthful years in the hotel where he worked as a lobby boy for M.Gustave, the first owner, this is where he met Agatha, the love of his life.

-There is a sense of forced perspective, as if we are looking at something that has the illusion of depth rather than actually possessing it, this adds to the feeling of theatricality, extensive tracking shots display.
-In each of the 4 timelines the temperature of color is different, this reinforces the feeling of a peculiar Anderson universe.
+There is a sense of forced perspective, as if we are looking at something that creates the illusion of depth rather than actually possessing it.
+This strenghtens the feeling of theatricality.
+Extensive tracking shots further enhance this effect.

 read next